Zinc Blood Test

 - Centrifuge the blood sample.

-- Bring all the reagent and seminal plasma at room temperature.
+- Bring all the reagents and seminal plasma at room temperature.

-- Saline into the micro tube and add 25 microliters of seminal plasma to the micro tube, hence the dilution is one is to 20 mix it well.
+- Saline into the microtube and add 25 microliters of seminal plasma to the microtube, hence the dilution is one to 20 mix it well.

-- Put 400 microliters of reagent one to all 3 tubes.
+- Put 400 microliters of reagent one into all 3 tubes.

 - Add 100 microliters of reagent to all the 3 tubes.

-- Add hundred microliters of normal saline to the tube labeled blank added 100 ml of reagent 3 of the tube labeled standard Shake it well.
+- Add a hundred microliters of normal saline to the tube labeled blank Add 100 ml of reagent 3 of the tube labeled standard Shake it well.

-- Ad 100 ml of diluted seminal plasma to the tube labeled test.
+- Add 100 ml of diluted seminal plasma to the tube labeled test.
 Shake it well.

-- Incubate all the tube at 25 degrees C for five mints. chemistry analyzer show the result on the screen after aspirate reference a spirit distilled water screen, displays read blank aspirate blank, one by one all tests tube aspirate.
+- Incubate all the tubes at 25 degrees C for five minutes. chemistry analyzer shows the result on the screen after the aspirate reference a spirit distilled water screen, displays read blank aspirate blank, one by one all tests tube aspirate.

-- The analyzer displays results of the sample.
+- The analyzer displays the results of the sample.

 Normal Result Range Of Zinc (serum) Test: